Samyar-Sharafi/Mini-Projects/README.md

+#Mini Projects

-These are a serise of small projects you could learn from and do it for yourself OR edit the codes for yourself and fix the code.
+These are a serise of small projects in python that you could learn from and do it for yourself OR edit the codes for yourself and fix the code.

 these projects are: